Mersheena Neenu: Personal life

-She is the younger sister of Actress Rasna, Paarijatham fame.
+She is the younger sister of actress Rasna, Paarijatham fame.

 Acting career

 Neenu's first camera experience was when she was studying in UKG for an advertisement.

 Neenu made her film acting debut with Wound in 2014.
-She also acted in tamil film as prominent role in Konjam Konjam (2017).
-She then did a guest appearance in Thamaasha (2019) malayalam movie.
+She also acted in a prominent role in the Tamil film Konjam Konjam (2017).
+She then did a guest appearance in Thamaasha (2019), a Malayalam movie.
 At the same time she acted in some television serials also.
-Ayalathe Sundari on Surya rose her fame among the Malayali audience, she acted as deaf and dumb.
+She rose to fame among the Malayali audience in the series 'Ayalathe Sundari' on Surya where she acted as deaf and dumb.

-Her debut tamil TV serial, Agni Natchathiram telecasted on Sun TV but the serial had to be abandoned due to the difficulty of traveling in Covid-19.
+Her debut Tamil TV serial, Agni Natchathiram telecasted on Sun TV but the serial had to be abandoned due to the difficulty of traveling in COVID-19.
 She acted a negative role in Agni Natchathiram as Akhila, around 230 episodes.

-In the meantime she start acting the lead role of Sathya Enna Penkutty on Zee Keralam.
+In the meantime she started acting the lead role of Sathya Enna Penkutty on Zee Keralam.
 This tomboy character made her more popular among the Malayali audience.
+Since 2022, she has played the role of Shalini in Zee keralam series Kudumbashree Saradha.